Frederick Marquis, 1st Earl of Woolton: Conservative Party Chairman

 The Liberal leadership rejected the coalition proposal as one that the Conservatives would control.
 Labour had recently narrowly won the 1950 general election.
 The Conservatives without Liberal help won the 1951 general election.

+Lord President of the Council

+In February 1952 as Lord President of the Council he chaired the Accession Council of Elizabeth II and carried the Sword of State at her Coronation in June 1953.

 In the 1953 Coronation Honours, he elevated as Viscount Woolton and, in 1956, he was advanced as Earl of Woolton taking the subsidiary title Viscount Walberton.

 Civic service

 In November 1945, Woolton gave his inaugural address as President of the Royal Statistical Society.

 From 1943 until 1963 he served as Chairman of the Executive Committee of the British Red Cross Society and was appointed a Knight of the Order of St John in 1947.

 A Freeman of the City of London, Lord Woolton served as Master of the Worshipful Company of Salters for 1951/52.

 Marriages and children

 Woolton was married firstly to Maud Smith on 10 October 1912.
 They had two children: